Master Continuous Integration Testing

 • Selenium: Renowned as the go-to open-source automation testing tool for Web UI, Selenium boasts widespread usage.
 It equips developers with tools for authoring functional tests across various web browsers, including Chrome, Safari, Microsoft Edge, and Firefox.

 • Jenkins: Jenkins emerges as a pivotal open-source, automated continuous integration tool tailored for the Java programming language.
-Its capabilities extend to automating testing, building, and deploying software development, streamlining the processes of continuous integration and delivery.
-Jenkins operates as a server system, seamlessly running in servlet containers like Tomcat.
+Its capabilities extend to automating testing, building, and deploying software, streamlining the processes of continuous integration and delivery.

 Incorporating these tools into your testing framework will equip your development team with the robust support necessary for efficient continuous testing and streamlined software delivery.